 In summary, rainwater can turn a poorly circulated pool green by diluting good pool chemicals while adding algae spores and harmful bacteria in their place.

-Step-By-Step Guide: How To Fix Green Pool Water After Rain
+Step-By-Step Process: How To Fix Green Pool Water After Rain

 Here’s my handy step-by-step guide to fixing green pool water after a bout of rain.